ccoors/Valeronoi/README.md

 ## Basic Usage

-1. Make sure you have a supported robot running a recent Valetudo version (API v2, Valetudo 2021.03.0 recommended).
+1. Make sure you have a supported robot running a recent Valetudo version (API v2).
 Having persistent maps is highly recommended.
 2. Set up the robot connection in Valeronoi (Robot -> Setup)
 3. Connect Valeronoi to the robot using the "Connect" button
 4. Verify that the complete, correct map is displayed (!)
 See below for an explanation.